Laptop buying Guide 2024 (What factors to consider when Buying a new Laptop)

 Operating system and Price

 So having looked at everything you need on your laptop, it’s time to look at the operating system that you can work with.
 The most distinct operating systems that you’re going to choose from are Windows OS and MAC OS.

 Don’t mind about Linux at this as you can choose to install it at any time and on any kind of laptop.
 MAC OS is manufactured by Apple and only runs on Apple machines, so if you’re that person with Apple everything, MAC is for you.
 The rest of the computers can run all operating systems apart from the MAC Operating System.
 Something to note is the price, Apple laptops are a bit more expensive than the rest.

 A warranty is a written document from the manufacturer or seller to a buyer to guarantee laptop repair or replacement for a specified period of time.
 Most of the genuine sellers provide this service and I recommend buying a laptop that has at least a 1year warranty.
 In this case, you won’t be stressed in case of any hardware failure.

 You should, however, be very careful while handling a laptop that has a warranty, a very small mistake like opening the laptop cover can void the warranty and make it useless therefore make sure you read and understand the terms and conditions for the warranty.

 Some other things:

-Ports are usually not very important while choosing a laptop but its helpful if you get the connection you need right on the system rather then carry a slew of dongles.
-Most of laptops have USB 3.0 ports and HDMI out for video.
+Ports are usually not very important when choosing a laptop but it’s helpful if you get the connection you need right on the system rather than carry a slew of dongles.
+Most of the laptops have USB 3.0 ports and HDMI out for video.
 However, an increasing number of laptops use USB Type-C or Thunderbolt 3 ports that are USB Type-C compatible.
 Getting Type-C is a definite plus because you can use it to connect to universal chargers and docks.

 Did these tips help to decide which laptop is best for you?
-Let us know on comments below.
+Let us know in the comments below.
 Also read: